cs432-websci-fall20/assignments/personal-intro.md

 ## Procedure

-Login to our [Piazza group](https://piazza.com/odu/fall2020/cs432532) and set up your account (click the Gear and then Account/Email Settings), including a picture.
+Login to our Piazza site (link in Blackboard) and set up your account (click the Gear and then Account/Email Settings), including a picture.
 This will only be visible to students in our class.

 Create a new Note post (*not reply*) in the `personal-intro` folder to provide your introduction.
 Put your name as the "Summary" line.
 I've already added my introduction as an example for you.